Key Points:

 It couldn’t be easier.

-Simply stand by the Downtown Loop sign that marks a designated stop (listed below).
-When you board, simply tell the driver where you are looking to visit.
+Simply stand by the Downtown Loop sign at the designated stop (listed below).
+While not required, I recommend telling the driver where you plan to visit so they can alert you when you reach your destination.

 The Downtown Loop Shuttle runs:

-- 3 pm to 10 pm Friday and Saturday
+- 3 pm to 10 pm on Friday & Saturday

 There are no set times or schedules that the shuttle adheres to beyond that.
 The bus simply runs continuously around the loop.

-In my personal experience, you’ll never have to wait long for a ride as there is more than one bus in circulation.
+In my experience, waits have been 10 minutes or less as there is more than one bus in circulation.

 Downtown Loop Shuttle Cost